 The two most common types of protected areas found in Eeyou Istchee are Quebec National Parks and Biodiversity Reserves.

-A Québec National Park is established for the purposes of protecting the area from industrial development and for tourism.
-When a national park is created, the Government invests money into tourism infrastructure and development.
-Cree harvesting activities are allowed throughout a park.
+A Québec National Park is established to protect the area from industrial development and for tourism.
+Cree harvesting activities are allowed in a Quebec National Park.
 Sport fishing by tourists is allowed, but sport hunting by tourists is forbidden.

-Biodiversity reserves are created with the purpose of providing protection against industrial development.
+Biodiversity reserves are created to provide protection against industrial development.
 They are not established for tourism.
-Cree harvesting activities are allowed in the reserve.
-Sport hunting, fishing and outfitting by non-Crees is allowed.
+Cree harvesting activities are allowed in Biodiversity Reserves.
+Sport hunting, fishing and outfitting by non-Crees is also allowed.